 - Strengths and challenges related to the healthy aging of seniors in the community

 - Concerns of organizations as they respond to these strengths and challenges

 - Priorities for collaboration to support seniors in their community

 The resulting “What We Heard” document presents an overview of the perspectives and themes emerging from these conversations and proposes some next steps for the development of a CBSS sector in Alberta.

 Working to support the wellbeing of seniors aging in place has taken on unanticipated dimensions with the advent of the COVID-19 pandemic.
 CBSS organizations play a crucial role in supporting seniors through programs and services that address nutrition and food security, home supports, mental health, social isolation, transportation needs, and more.
 Coordinating our efforts in these areas now can help us manage the demands of our new conditions and continue to support the health and wellbeing of seniors.

-Learn more about the CBSS Leadership Council - Pandemic Response members who are leading this work.
+Learn more about the Community Leadership Council (CLC) who is leading this work.